rcarrata/rcarrata.github.io/_posts/2022-08-19-sign-images-acs-1.md

 kubectl create -f run/unsigned-images-pipelinerun.yaml
 ```

-* The pipeline will fail because ACS/Stackrox through the roxtctl image check task will detect that a unsigned image is build during the process and will be used for the app k8s deployment:
+* The pipeline will fail because ACS/StackRox through the roxtctl image check task will detect that a unsigned image is build during the process and will be used for the app k8s deployment:

 [![](/images/sign-acs16.png "sign-acs16.png")]({{site.url}}/images/sign-acs16.png)

-* As we can see in the logs, the step of check-image failed, because Stackrox / ACS policy blocked the pipeline due to a policy failure (enforced by the Trusted Signature Image Policy).
+* As we can see in the logs, the step of check-image failed, because StackRox / ACS policy blocked the pipeline due to a policy failure (enforced by the Trusted Signature Image Policy).

 [![](/images/sign-acs17.png "sign-acs17.png")]({{site.url}}/images/sign-acs17.png)